upsidedownlabs/Chords-Python/README.md

 - `python game.py`: Enable a GUI to play game using EEG Signal.

 #### Script Functions

-Here are the important functions from your Pygame script summarized in one line each:

 `bandpower(data, sf, band, window_sec=None, relative=False)`: Calculates the band power of EEG data in a specified frequency band using the Welch method.